WUSTL-Biol4220/home/labs/lab_19.md

 # Lab 19

-*Lab 19 GitHub Classroom link:* TBD
+*Lab 19 GitHub Classroom link:* https://classroom.github.com/a/jqa2Qk3p

 In this lab, we'll learn how assemble a genome using an Illumina short read dataset.
 The main steps will be: